ALLSAT compressed with wildcards: From CNF's to orthogonal DNF's by imposing the clauses one by one: Introduction

 \section{Introduction}

-In his 1979 landmark paper [V] Leslie Valiant shifted attention from the SAT problem to the \#SAT problem, i.e. to the task of calculating the exact cardinality of the model set $\mbox{Mod}(\varphi) \subseteq \{0,1\}^w$ of a given Boolean function $\varphi = \varphi (x_1, \cdots, x_w)$.
-He showed that many \#SAT problems are so-called \#$P$-hard which implies they are at least as difficult as NP-hard problems.
+In his 1979 landmark paper [1] Leslie Valiant shifted attention from the SAT problem to the \#SAT problem, i.e. to the task of calculating the exact cardinality of the model set $\mbox{Mod}(\varphi) \subseteq \{0,1\}^w$ of a given Boolean formula $\varphi = \varphi (x_1, \cdots, x_w)$.
+He showed that many \#SAT problems are so-called \#$P$-hard which roughly speaking means they are at least as difficult as NP-hard problems.
 Even problems for which SAT is trivial can be \#P-hard, such as \#DNFSAT.
-Solving \#SAT e.g. has applications for approximate and probabilistic reasoning.

 The ALLSAT problem for $\varphi$, our article's topic, extends \#SAT in so far as not just the number $|\mbox{Mod}(\varphi)|$ is required but the models themselves.
-In the literature often the underlying Boolean function (or formula) $\varphi$ is not pointed out explicitely.
-In fact one may be interested in a subset $\mbox{SpMod}(\varphi)$ of ``special'' models which would be hard or impossible to capture by a Boolean formula.
-In the last fifty years a variety of such ``enumeration problems'' have been considered [Was].
-The motivations for doing so (e.g. optimization beyond the scope of linear programming) are laid out e.g. in Foreword 2 of [M].
-We won't dwell on optimization in the sequel.
-Rather the present article sticks to theory (algorithm analysis), and to a strict Boolean function framework.

-Since $|\mbox{Mod}(\varphi)|$ can be exponential in the input length, one commonly regards the ALLSAT problem as {\it solvable} when the enumeration of Mod$(\varphi)$ can be achieved in {\it total polynomial} time.
-It turns out that many classes ${\cal C}$ of Boolean functions whose \#SAT problem is \#P-hard nevertheless have a solvable ALLSAT-problem, e.g. the class of all Boolean DNF's.
-A sufficient condition for a solvable ALLSAT problem was formulated in the somewhat hidden Fact 7 of [V].
-Our Corollary 2 with its {\it hereditary} classes ${\cal C}$ resembles\footnote{In [R] Fact 7 has been extended to an interesting hierarchy of listing problems (e.g. so-called ${\cal LP}$-complete problems).
-A careful analysis of touching points with our article is pending.} Fact 7.
-Roughly speaking Corollary 2 states that tackling the ALLSAT problem for a hereditary class ${\cal C}$ scales proportional to the best SAT-solver available for ${\cal C}$.
-In particular, a polynomial-time SAT-solver triggers a solvable ALLSAT problem for ${\cal C}$.
+Since $|\mbox{Mod}(\varphi)|$ can be exponential in the input length, one commonly\footnote{A nice account of the various kinds of 'polynomial' enumerability can be found in [2].} regards the ALLSAT problem as {\it solvable} when the enumeration of Mod$(\varphi)$ can be achieved in {\it polynomial total time}.
+It turns out that some classes ${\cal C}$ of Boolean formulas whose \#SAT problem is \#P-hard nevertheless have a solvable ALLSAT-problem, e.g. the class of all Boolean DNF's.

-Unfortunately, from a practical point of view a one-by-one enumeration of $\mbox{Mod}(\varphi)$, in polynomial total time or not, gets tiresome when $|\mbox{Mod}(\varphi)|$ goes into the trillions.
-How we mend this state of affairs is surveyed in parts of the remainder (mainly in 1.1) of the introduction.
-The detailed section break-up follows in 1.2.